 From August to October, loose clusters of 1-12 golden flowerheads bloom along the upper part of the stems, often ending in a small cone of flowerheads.

-Dark green, elliptical leaves grow progressively smaller near the tip of the purplish stems.
+Dark green, lance-shaped leaves are toothed, sharply pointed, and 2-5" long.
+They grow progressively smaller near the tip of the purplish stems.
+Stems have a white, waxy bloom.

 Wildlife Value: